BrianYannLee/BrianYannLee/README.md

 #### Biomedical Technician and Aspiring Computer Scientist

-A Biomedical Technician skilled in diagnosing, calibrating, and maintaining medical equipment.
-Studied Biomedical Sensors in undergraduate and Neural Computation in graduate programs.
-Proven track record in troubleshooting and ensuring optimal device functionality, with a collaborative approach to address technical issues and support healthcare teams.
-Recently studying Computer Science to advance my education and knowledge.
+Experienced Biomedical Technician with a year of experience in diagnosing, calibrating, and maintaining various medical equipment, including Fresenius Dialysis Machines.
+Specialized in troubleshooting and ensuring optimal functionality.
+Skilled in handling electronic devices such as AC/DC power supplies, multimeters, and oscilloscopes, with proficiency in reading schematics.
+Aspiring programmer currently learning C# to expand technical expertise and enhance problem-solving skills in both biomedical and software domains.

 Skills: Matlab/C/C#/SQL